THE NEED FOR THE PROJECT:

 The government has become increasingly strict regarding the registration and subsidization of schools especially when it comes to the physical safety of the children.
 Because school "buildings", especially for the youngest children, are often corrugated tin or wooden shacks in deplorable condition, more and more of them can no longer be registered.
 This has lead to an increased and critical need for the construction of structurally safe classroom buildings.

-Gary's Fund is proud to announce the completion of our largest school project to date, the Masizakhe Pre-School, located in the Western Cape Region of South Africa.
-During the summer of 2017, we accepted a proposal from our partner in South Africa, Ikamva Labantu, and made a donation of $20,000 to fund the construction of a classroom building to house 45 students.
-Much to our great pleasure it was possible to stretch and adjust this project to accomplish the following:
+2018: Gary's Fund is proud to announce the completion of our largest school project to date, the Masizakhe Pre-School, located in the Western Cape Region of South Africa.
+During the summer of 2017, we accepted a proposal from our partner in South Africa, Ikamva Labantu, and made a donation of $20,000 to fund the construction of a two-classroom building to house 45 students.
+It became possible to stretch this project adding:

 A complete renovation of the bathrooms and kitchen which were in deplorable condition